 I watered the plant 5 days before repotting it.
 You don’t want to repot or transplant a plant that is dry and stressed.

 I pressed on the grow pot to get the plant out of the grow pot.
 It came out easily & ended up having a small root ball.

 Because I was directly planting this into the ceramic, I put about a 1/2″ layer of pebbles in the bottom.
 I sprinkled a layer of charcoal over that.
 (Skip this step if you have a pot with adequate drain holes).

-I filled the pot with enough soil mix – in the ratio of 1/2 potting soil to 1/2 succulent & cactus mix – so the crown of the plant would be slightly above the top of the plant.
+I filled the pot with enough soil mix – in the ratio of 1/2 potting soil to 1/2 succulent & cactus mix – so the crown of the plant would be at the top of the grow pot.
 Snake Plants like to stay on the dry side so you don’t want the crown to sink too far down.

 I sprinkled in a handful or 2 of compost & added more mix around the sides.
 I gently pressed down on the mix to make sure the plant was standing straight.

 I topped it off with more mix & a light layer (1/4″) of worm compost.

 I moved it to the living room & will let it settle in.
 It’ll be about 10 days before I water it because the root ball was very moist & the spot it’s in is lower light.
 Snake Plants easily root out & are subject to overwatering.

 Because of the 1 drain hole & the lower light conditions, I plan on watering this plant once a month.
 In the winter it might be every 2 months.
 I’ll just have to see how fast it’s drying out!